ac030540/FoodExplorer/README.md

 # FoodExplorer

-Food Explorer is an application on which users can see details about the restaurants in a given area.
+Food Explorer is a react native application on which users can see details about the restaurants in a given area.

 ## Screen in the application:
 1. Restaurants List: This screen displays all the restaurants in a given area.
 User can search a different location to load up different restaurants.